chengq220/CS4260_FinalProject/README.md

 **Note: Make sure that the map is blank before switching modes.**

 ### Testing Environment
-To test the environment or to play the game manually, run the following code:
+To test the environment or to play the game manually, run the following command from the base directory:
 ```
 python src/manual_play.py
 ```